nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 #### <a name="config"/>2.1.3 Configuration changes
 Some updates may require configuration changes to enable the full benefit of side-channel attack mitigations.
 Development kits in particular may require re-compilation of binaries to enable new CPU instructions.
 Operating systems may need changes made to user and network policies.
 Consult vendor resources for guidance on applying the appropriate mitigations for your use case.

-#### <a name="hyper">2.1.4 Temporarily Disable Intel Hyper-Threading
+#### <a name="hyper">2.1.4 Disable Intel Hyper-Threading on Sensitive Systems
+Disable Hyper-Threading on systems that match ALL of the following requirements:

-Temporarily disable Hyper-Threading on Intel systems handling sensitive information (e.g. classified, financial, medical).
-Prioritize systems that allow the execution of arbitrary programs and scripts, i.e. systems lacking application whitelisting, as these are at the greatest risk.
+1. Intel systems handling sensitive information (e.g. classified, financial, medical)
+2. Intel systems that allow the execution of arbitrary programs and scripts (e.g. systems lacking application whitelisting)
+3. Intel systems that are part of the 9th generation or older

 All form factors are affected (e.g. desktops, servers, notebooks, tablets).
-Hyper-Threading should remain disabled until the effectiveness of MDS mitigation patches is understood and patches are fully deployed.
-Some delay between the disclosure of MDS vulnerabilities and deployment of patches on all endpoints is expected.
 Disabling Hyper-Threading may impart a significant performance penalty on some use cases.
 Virtual processor and Simultaneous MultiThreading (SMT) solutions from vendors other than Intel are not implicated as susceptible to MDS as of May, 2019.

 #### <a name="verify"/>2.1.5 Verification
 To test that patches are successful see the section named [Verification](./verification).